Vladimir Guerrero Jr.: 2022: First Gold Glove Award

 Later that season, Guerrero was named to start the All-Star Game at first base for the American League.

-In a game against the Tampa Bay Rays on September 14, he hit a home run, which was his 100th home run of his career.
-With this home run, he became the youngest Blue Jay to 100 home runs, and the 7th youngest player in MLB history to 100 home runs and 100 doubles.
+In a game against the Tampa Bay Rays on September 14, he hit a home run, which was the 100th home run of his career.
+With this home run, he became the youngest Blue Jay to 100 home runs and the 7th youngest player in MLB history to 100 home runs and 100 doubles.

+In 2022, Guerrero led the major leagues in double plays grounded into (26), and batted .274/.339/.480 with 32 home runs, 97 RBIs, and 116 strikeouts.

+In his return to the postseason, he batted 1-for-9 with an RBI as Toronto again lost in the AL Wild Card Series, this time at home against the Seattle Mariners.

-In 2022 he led the major leagues in doubles plays grounded into (26), and batted .274/.339/.480 with 32 home runs, 97 RBIs, and 116 strikeouts.
-He was named as a finalist for a Gold Glove Award for his defensive play at first base in the American League, and announced as the winner of the award on November 1.
+He was named as a finalist for a Gold Glove Award for his defensive play at first base in the American League and won the award on November 1.

+2023: Home Run Derby Champion

+On July 10, 2023, Guerrero won the MLB Home Run Derby in Seattle.
+He hit a final round record 25 home runs to defeat Randy Arozarena.
+Guerrero became part of the first father-son duo to win the Derby, with his father Vladimir Guerrero having won the contest in 2007.

+Guerrero finished the season batting .264/.345/.444 with 26 home runs and 94 RBI.
+Guerrero and the Jays again played poorly in the playoffs, being swept for the third consecutive postseason appearance, losing to the Minnesota Twins in the AL Wild Card Series.
+He batted 1-for-7 with a double and a walk.

+2024

+Guerrero's salary for the 2024 season was set at $19.9 million, a record amount determined by the salary arbitration process.

+Guerrero finished the season batting .323/.396/.544 with 30 home runs and 103 RBI.